umamohan55/ML/Learning Path.md

-# Data Science and Machine Learning Path
+# Data Science and Machine Learning

 We've compiled a list of courses and resources on **Data Science and Machine Learning** that will set a learning path for you all.
 Feel free to Learn, Build, Collaborate, Ask questions and Share your ideas.
 We'll keep updating this repository with more valuable informations.